Extericon/xtrcn-site/src/pages/posts/post-3.md

 ---
 # Superior Matter

-## Interface with the Entity
+## Interface with the Entity To Integrate Awareness.

 THTC Nethadrene analog has been successfully synthasized...

-Approved by the board and moving foward with human testing.
+Approved by the board and moving foward with human trials.

-Complete interfacing with the populous has implications of changing the social construct.
+Complete interfacing with the populous has implications of changing the social construct and revealing uncomfortable truths.

 Living on the brink of the abyss...